Bidding/ITB

 Southeast Cherokee uses Building Connected to solicit Invitations to Bid and distribute Bid Documents/Amendments, etc.

-If you do not currently have an ITB for any of the below projects through Building Connected, please get in touch with Alex Carter (acarter@secherokeeconstruction.com) to be added to that project.
+If you do not currently have an ITB for any of the below projects through Building Connected, please contact Alex Carter (acarter@secherokeeconstruction.com) to be added to that project.

 Current Bid List Projects